"

 Chapter 3, Section 2

-Math Topics – Set Operations with Two- and Three-Circle Venn Diagrams, Introduction to Using Regions, DeMorgan’s Laws
+Math Topics – Set Operations with Two- and Three-Circle Venn Diagrams, Introduction to Using Regions, Introduction to DeMorgan’s Laws

 Venn Diagrams can be used to explain relationships between different shapes, types of numbers, even between animals or the kinds of foods we like!
-In this section, we’ll look at two of my favorite examples, which we will use to practice and dig more deeply into the ideas from the previous section.
-We’ll also see how to use regions to help us see what part of the Venn diagram to use.
+In this section, we’ll look at two fun examples, which we will use to practice and dig more deeply into the ideas from the previous section.
+We’ll also see how to use regions to help us see what parts of the Venn diagram to use.

-Before we start, I’ll introduce one new symbol.
+Before we start, we introduce one new symbol.

 For example, if I have set A = the multiples of 2 between 1 and 10 = {2, 4, 6, 8, 10}, then it is true that 4 A. We read that as, “4 is an element of A.” It is also true that 5 ∉ A. We read that as, “5 is not an element of A.”